Dental A,H&T Frequently Asked Questions

 Preventing dental disease is cheap.
 Treating advanced dental disease can be expensive.
 One of the most sensible comments I've heard about dentistry was, "Pay a little now or a lot later."
-Your pet's toothbrush is free from AMC and a tube of $8 toothpaste will last many months.
-Those few dollars a year and few minutes a day may be the best investment you can make in your pet's health!
+Your pet's toothbrush is free from AMC and a tube of toothpaste will last many months.
+This minimal investment a few minutes a day may be the best investment you can make in your pet's health!
 It is always easier, safer and cheaper to prevent disease or to treat it when caught at an early stage than to treat more advanced disease.
 So, the best thing for your pet's health and your wallet is to address dental health issues early, thoroughly and regularly!!

 Unfortunately, when it comes to medicine, quality costs.
 The Dental Assessment, Hygiene & Treatment visit is a complicated, staff intensive, anesthetized medical (and often surgical) procedure that requires well-trained staff and a well-equipped hospital to do correctly.
 We invest in top quality staff and modern equipment.
 We take the time needed to provide meticulous care to our patients and thoughtful service to our clients.
 When faced with a choice of material, technique or equipment, we make the choices that make our procedures safer, more effective, less painful and in other ways superior to the alternatives.

 We have made an ethical commitment to provide safe and humane care to all our patients.
 Because of this commitment, we routinely include all the essential elements of a safe, effective and humane procedure on all estimates (pain medications, IV catheter, IV fluids, patient warming, anesthesia monitoring, comprehensive dental assessment including charting and x-ray, age appropriate pre-anesthetic safety blood testing and/or urinalysis, etc.).